-Official says Trump’s military parade would cost about $92M
+$92M new estimate for Trump military parade is big increase

 - British Columbia declares state of emergency over wildfires

+The memo from Mattis’ office provided initial planning guidance to the chairman of the Joint Chiefs of Staff.
+His staff is planning the parade along a route from the White House to the Capitol, and would integrate it with the city’s annual veterans’ parade.
+U.S. Northern Command, which oversees U.S. troops in North America, is responsible for the actual execution of the parade.

+Earlier this year, the White House budget director told Congress that the cost to taxpayers could be between $10 million and $30 million.
+Those estimates were likely based on the cost of previous military parades, such as the one in the nation’s capital in 1991 celebrating the end of the first Gulf War, and factored in some additional increase for inflation.

-Trump decided he wanted the parade after he attended France’s Bastille Day celebration in Paris last year.
+Trump decided he wanted a military parade Washington after he attended France’s Bastille Day celebration in the center of Paris last year.
+As the invited guest of French President Emmanuel Macron, Trump watched enthusiastically from a reviewing stand as the French military showcased its tanks and fighter jets, including many U.S.-made planes, along the famed Champs-Elysees.

+Several months later Trump praised the French parade, saying, “We’re going to have to try and top it.”